glasgowm148/ergonaut-handbook/Guides/Mining.md

 # Difficulty

 Ergo uses the linear least square method which smoothes over 8 epochs (8 x 1024 blocks).
 This was designed to prevent malicious time warp and coin-hopping attacks.
+- [EIP-0037](https://github.com/ergoplatform/eips/pull/79/files) is an improvement over Ergo's original difficulty adjustment algorithm (DAA), known as the *linear least-squares method*.
+Improvements resulting in a more responsive/smoother DAA are made by: shortening epoch length, amplifying weight of the last epoch, and limiting change in difficulty as follows-

+  >-Epoch length to be set to 128 blocks.

+  >

+  >-We calcualate predictive difficulty according to 8 epochs 128 blocks each and classic difficulty as done in Bitcoin.
+We took average from them.

+  >

+  >-We limit change so that difficulty is never changed by more than 50% per epoch.

+____

+ >Epoch=128 Blocks x 2 min ideal block time = 256min (4.26hrs)

+>

+>Targeting window of 8 epochs= 8 x 128 blocks x 2 min block time = 2048min

 The [difficulty over time](https://explorer.ergoplatform.com/en/charts/difficulty) is visible here.
-If you want an estimate of what might be next you can observe the [Difficulty and epoch monitor.](http://cds.oette.info/ergo_diff.htm)
+If you want an estimate of what might be check out the [Difficulty and Epoch Monitor](http://cds.oette.info/ergo_diff.htm)- by community member @essaias.

 # Host A Pool